 Here’s a simple way to figure out how efficient your current filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Position the filter horizontally, then using everyday table salt, pour the salt through the filter and see how much comes out the other side.
 If some or all the salt falls through the filter, then you know that the filter will let dust particles of similar size pass through.
 You really should upgrade your filter to an air filter that’s more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.

 1) Filter Size

 Purchasing a properly sized air filter for your Windsor home is important.
 Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
-Most home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.
+The majority of home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating